Yemh1/assets/docs/APIs/README.md

 This directory contains several APIs needed to run the breathecode platform:

-1. [/Credentials](./credentials_api.md): OAuth implementation on the BC Platform
+1. [/Credentials](./credentials/README.md): OAuth implementation on the BC Platform
-2. [/Quizes](./quizes_api.md): Used by the breathecode platform quizes.
+3. [/Quizes](./quiz/README.md): Used by the breathecode platform quizes.
-3. [/Lessons](./lessons_api.md): All the lessons included on breathecode.
+4. [/Lessons](./lesson/README.md): All the lessons included on breathecode.
-4. [/Sounds](./sounds_api.md): Sounds for games and tutorials.
+5. [/Sounds](./sound/README.md): Sounds for games and tutorials.
-5. [/Events](./events_api.md): For the academy events and workshops (add, edit, delete, checking, etc).
+6. [/Events](./event/README.md): For the academy events and workshops (add, edit, delete, checking, etc).
-6. [/NPS](./nps_api.md): API implementation for Net Promoter Score
+7. [/NPS](./nps/README.md): API implementation for Net Promoter Score
-7. [/VTutorials](./vtutorial/README.md): Use by the breathecode platform to enhance the **Video Tutorials** (captions, instructions, etc).
+9. [/VTutorials](./vtutorial/README.md): Use by the breathecode platform to enhance the **Video Tutorials** (captions, instructions, etc).
-8. [/Syllabus](./syllabus/README.md): All the syllabus available on the BC Platform
+10. [/Syllabus](./syllabus/README.md): All the syllabus available on the BC Platform
-9. [/Replit](./replit/README.md): All the replits available on the BC Platform
+11. [/Replit](./replit/README.md): All the replits available on the BC Platform
-10. [/Projects](./project/README.md): All the lessons included on projects.breatheco.de
+12. [/Projects](./project/README.md): All the lessons included on projects.breatheco.de
-11. [/Img](./img/README.md): Database of images for tutorials, marketing, etc.
+13. [/Img](./img/README.md): Database of images for tutorials, marketing, etc.
-12. [/Fake](./fake/README.md): A series of endpoints exposed for dummy calls on the breathecode tutorials and exercises
+14. [/Fake](./fake/README.md): A series of endpoints exposed for dummy calls on the breathecode tutorials and exercises
-13. [/Hooks](./hoos/README.md): Hooks used by 3rd party services like ActiveCampaign, Zapier, etc.
+15. [/Hooks](./hoos/README.md): Hooks used by 3rd party services like ActiveCampaign, Zapier, etc.

-Additional API
+##### Additional APIs:
- [/Kill-The-Bug](./kill-the-bug/README.md): Great game to play with audiences interested in learning to code.
+- [/Kill-The-Bug](./kill-the-bug/README.md): Great game to play with audiences interested in learning to code.

 ## Usage